mbandyo/Insurance-Claims-Analysis/README.md

 # Insurance Claims Analysis
 This project includes analyzing vehicle accident insurance claims in multiple US states for period covering January 01 - March 01 2015.
 The analysis involves building a model to flag potential fraudulant claims.
 ## Motivation
+The following statistics is sourced from policygenius.com website.
 ### Car insurance statistics: by the numbers
 * $239 billion (The amount the auto industry generated in 2019 in written premiums).